nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-27.md

 Vediamo uno scenario simile con i campioni isolati a Santa Clara County (in un'altra regione dell'albero).
 <br><br>
 <!--These counties' clusters of cases are likely to due to separate introductions, based on their relative positions in the tree.-->
-Basandoci sulla posizione di questi gruppi di casi sull'albero, possiamo concludere che e' probabile che siano il risultato di due separate introduzioni.
+Basandoci sulla posizione di questi gruppi di casi sull'albero, possiamo concludere che è probabile che siano il risultato di due separate introduzioni.
 <!-- There is no right side text -->